-Figure 3 shows the location of each bank type $i \in \{F, M, S, G\}$ in the coordinate axes defined by the reallocation index, \mathcal{R}i , and the participation rate, \mathcal{P}i , in the years 2006, 2014, 2017, and 2019.
-The figure shows an empirical trading network that conveys information on the distribution of trading activity across bank types, the flows of reserves implied by the fed funds lending among the four types of banks, and the average interest rates on the underlying loans.
-The participation, reallocation, and loans measures are all computed at the bank-type level.
-19 Each node represents the set of banks assigned to a particular type, labeled accordingly as F, M, S, or G. The arrows from one node to another represent loans extended from banks of that type to the other.
-The position of each node indicates how active the corresponding bank type is in the fed funds market and whether banks of that type are, on average, net borrowers, net lenders, or intermediaries.
+Figure 2 shows the location of each fed-funds participant type $i \in \{F, M, S, G\}$ in the coordinate axes defined by the reallocation index, $\mathcal{R}i$ , and the participation rate, $\mathcal{P}i$ , in the years 2006, 2014, 2017, and 2019.
+Each panel of Figure 2 is an illustration of what we refer to as the fed-funds trading network.
+Each node in the network graph represents the set of banks assigned to a particular type.
+The position of each node is given by the participation and reallocation values of the group.
+The arrows from one node to another represent loans extended from banks of that type to the other.
 The size of each node is proportional to the volume of trade between banks of the that type.
 The width of each arrow is proportional to the volume of trade between the bank types connected by the arrow.
-The colors of the arrows and nodes are: light blue, dark blue, light red, or dark red, if the volume-weighted average interest rate on the loans between the two types of banks, expressed as a spread over the EFFR, falls in the first, second, third, or fourth quartile, respectively.20
+The colors of the arrows and nodes are: light blue, dark blue, light red, or dark red, if the volume-weighted average interest rate on the loans between the two types of banks, expressed as a spread over the EFFR, falls in the